JMAConsulting/Nagios-WordPress-Update/README.md

 ===============

 A Nagios plugin to check for WordPress version updates on a remote server without the use of NRPE.
+This fork is written to accept multiple parameters instead of a single URL.
+This is advantageous for Icinga2 users, who can add this to their host file to pick up the correct URL:

+    vars.cms = "wordpress"
+    # optional - for SSL
+    vars.cms_use_ssl = true
+The WordPress file "wp-version.php" is untouched from the original.

 How to use: